How We Can Reduce Tooth Migration And Mobility

 A splint can either be temporary or fixed.
 Teeth can be splinted together temporarily with extra-coronal splints, which are bonded to the enamel, or intra-coronal splints, which involve cutting a small channel into the teeth and inserting and cementing a custom metal splint in place.
 In permanent or fixed splinting, the crowns of the affected teeth are literally fused together.

 Here at Dental Partners of Vero Beach, we want all of our patients to be able to enjoy the comfortable use of their teeth.
-If you’re struggling with painful, loose teeth, give us a call at 772.569.4118 or send us a email to set up an appointment.
-Dr. can examine your teeth and determine whether you are a good candidate for periodontal splinting.
+If you’re struggling with painful, loose teeth, call (772) 569-4118 to schedule an appointment with a dentist in Vero Beach today!
+Our doctors can examine your teeth and determine whether you are a good candidate for periodontal splinting.